Home > How to Tips

 Repair the drive with Disk Utility

 Once you encounter drive-related errors on Mac, you can try Disk Utility's First Aid feature to check and repair the drive.
-Sometimes, there is corruption, bad sectors, or other errors on volumes, causing them not to show up when it asks to select a disk to install macOS.
+Sometimes, there is corruption, bad sectors, or other errors on volumes, causing no disk to appear when reinstalling macOS.

 2. Select Disk Utility from the Utilities screen.